mozilla-releng/releng-rfcs/rfcs/0042-bugzilla-and-jira.md

 ## Summary

 Approximately 3 years after filing [RelEng's first Jira ticket](https://mozilla-hub.atlassian.net/browse/RELENG-2) and 1000+ tickets later, the Release Engineering team is still wondering which issue tracker to use.
-This causes confusion regarding where to put daily engineering work.
+This causes confusion regarding where to file engineering work.
 Everyone on the team agrees we need clarity on this.

 After reviewing the original intent, the team's current practice, and what leadership expects from us, we are going to decomission [RELENG](https://mozilla-hub.atlassian.net/browse/RELENG).